paulofabiano/utrust_txpay/README.md

 # Fullstack Developer Coding Challenge

+This is my code challenge for a position at UTrust.
+You can see details about my implementation by accessing the [SOLUTION.md](https://github.com/paulofabiano/utrust_txpay/blob/main/SOLUTION.md) file.

 ## Background

 Utrust's mission is to deliver a trusted blockchain payment solution for the world's leading companies, ensuring payment safety for all parties.